boydhako/DISA-SCC-Remediation/README.md

 - Allow the scripts to do perform standardized checks
 - STIGs and software implementation constantly change.
 Therefore, checks and remediation should be assessed based on OS Minor versions.
 - IA Auditors do not operate based off of CCI.
 The operate based off of Vulnerability IDs which is not a standard in SCAP standards.
+- Between different profiles a setting in a configuration may be variable.
+The script **will** select the most secure variable.

 ## Strategy
 ( Flowchart is Work In Progress )